elDaddi/tournament-branch-predictor/README.md

 # Tournament Branch Predictor

-A synthesizable Verilog RTL implementation of a Tournament Branch Prediction Unit (BPU) for a 5-stage RISC-V pipelined processor, combining local and global prediction schemes with a dynamic choice predictor for adaptive branch prediction.
+A synthesizable Verilog implementation of a Tournament Branch Prediction Unit (BPU) for a 5-stage RISC-V pipelined processor, combining local and global prediction schemes with a dynamic choice predictor for adaptive branch prediction.

 The design additionally integrates a Branch Target Buffer (BTB) with tag-based validation and anti-aliasing logic to improve prediction accuracy and target resolution.